- Payment Options

 10. If NLWA personnel happen to see signs of a leak at a served property such as a spinning water meter or obvious evidence of water, and they cannot find anyone home to alert, our policy is to shut off the water at the meter and leave a note on the door.
 The intent of this policy is to prevent damage and high water bills for homes that are unoccupied.
-Last year we had several customers with very high water bills due to leaks that ran for weeks.
+Each year we have several customers with very high water bills due to leaks that run for days or weeks.

 11. If you come home to find your water has been shut off, please check for signs of a leak.
 If it happens to be nothing more than a running toilet, we hope you will be tolerant of the inconvenience and realize the intent was to be helpful.
 Call us and we will turn the water back on without a service call charge.

 May you stay warm and healthy this winter.